sarvodaya-network/sarvodaya.eu/library/flosha/anti-fashion-revolte.md

 It is only about how one wants to be looked at.

 The very same applies to men.
-Men glorifying their physique often wear clothing to highlight this physique; e.g. extra thight shirts around their upper bodies which serve no purpose other than to highlight their chest or biceps, or sleeveless "muscle shirts" with big cut-outs at the side to higight and show and tease with their muscles, which are the equivalent of big cut-outs in the front for women, highlighting their breasts and so forth.
+Men glorifying their physique often wear clothing to highlight this physique; e.g. extra thight shirts around their upper bodies which serve no purpose other than to highlight their chest or biceps, or sleeveless "muscle shirts" with big cut-outs at the side to highlight and show and tease with their muscles, which are the equivalent of big cut-outs in the front for women, highlighting their breasts and so forth.
 Many women will look upon these men and their physical features that they so proudly present in the same way as men look at them, when they themselves so proudly present their breasts and butts, the shape of their hips or their legs.

 Those, who are doing so, women as well as men, are objectifying themselves.
 If you objectify yourself it is no wonder that others objectify you.
 If you yourself lay big emphasis and highlight specific physical features of your body, being enchanted by your own image in the mirror, it is simply nothing but hipocrisy if you then have a problem with it when others are falling into the same trance watching you; either in admiration for your physical form that they crave and the pride with which you present it or in disgust for how shamelessly you present it.